Vigorous preparation returns as Biden calls other leaders - WTMJ

 Leaked conversation transcripts showed that days into his administration, Trump disposed with diplomatic niceties and hectored Mexico’s President Enrique Peña Nieto against publicly saying that Mexico would never pay for a southern border wall, a signature call of the president’s 2016 campaign.
 Trump also complained to Australia’s Prime Minister Malcolm Turnbull that he was forcing Trump to endure the most “unpleasant call” and was “worse than I am” for detaining refugees on small islands off Australia.

-Most notably, the Republican president’s 2019 call with Ukrainian President Volodymyr Zelenskiy led to Trump’s impeachment after it was revealed that Trump had asked him to “do us a favor” and investigate Biden and his son Hunter’s activity in the country.
+Most notably, the Republican president’s 2019 call with Ukrainian President Volodymyr Zelenskiy led to Trump’s impeachment after it was revealed that Trump had asked him to “do us a favor” and investigate Biden and his son Hunter’s activity in Ukraine.

-Trump aides realized early on that the president had little patience for briefing material or talking points.
+Trump aides realized early on that the president had little patience for briefing material.
 At first, they offered him a six-page pre-brief with attachments ahead of calls, but that proved to be too long.
 So they did a one-page version.
 Trump later was given note cards that typically contained just three talking points.

 “Sweating the details on every single word in a memo didn’t matter, because communicating the right message on behalf of the United States didn’t matter to the president,” said Frances Brown, who served as a senior adviser on the National Security Council in the Trump and Obama administrations.
 “For an NSC staffer, it invited a bit of an existential crisis.”